 CICA program participants shall enjoy all the rights, privileges and advantages of membership in the Cantors Assembly with the following modifications and/or exceptions:

-- They shall not receive Hazzan status and commissioning and are not permitted to use the title of “Hazzan.”
+- They shall not receive Hazzan status and commissioning and are not permitted to use the titles of “Hazzan” or "Cantor."